jupyter-book/mystmd/docs/math.md

 TODO!

-## Adding Macros
+## Math Macros

-Macros allow you to create reusable math elements that can simplify the writing of a document.
+Macros allow you to create reusable math components that can simplify the writing of a document.
 These marcos can be defined for a single document through the frontmatter, or shared in project frontmatter.
 These macros are used throughout HTML and $\LaTeX$ exports and are written declaratively so that they can be easily parsed.
 Macros are the same as `\newcommand` or `\renewcommand` in $\LaTeX$, and use the `math` object in the frontmatter.